How to Pack for an Ultra-Distance Cycling Event

 For guidance, we used our own experiences of ultra-distance riding and racing, as well as those of our Ambassadors.
 We researched what kit riders take, where they store it all on their bikes, as well how and when they access it.

-Lightweight sleeping gear and extra clothes are stored up front, in the Handlebar Pack.
+Lightweight sleeping gear and extra clothes are stored up front, in the handlebar pack.
 Here, it can be rolled up and stored safely out of the way during the day, before being quickly unpacked from its chamber when night falls.
-Easy-access side compartments in the Handlebar Pack also make this an ideal place to store snacks and water bottles.

 Bulkier items that need to be accessed during the day are best stored in the main chamber of the Frame Pack, while essential documents and cash can be stored in the zippered slip pocket on the other side.
 Because of its proximity to the handlebars, the Frame Pack is also a great place to store a power bank for charging electrics on the go.